stellarwp/container-contract/README.md

 composer require stellarwp/container-contract
 ```

-_Note: If you typically use a tool like [Strauss](https://github.com/BrianHenryIE/strauss), should **not** customize the namespace of this library in order to have proper compatibility with StellarWP libraries._
+_Note: If you typically use a tool like [Strauss](https://github.com/BrianHenryIE/strauss), you should **not** customize the namespace of this library in order to have proper compatibility with StellarWP libraries._